 Can’t book a tropical vacation?
 Try the next best thing: mangoes.
-One taste of these sweet, silky fruits and you might just become addicted.
+One taste of these sweet, silky fruits and you’ll be hooked.
 Whether they're cubed for a salad or blended into a smoothie, mangoes are perfectly refreshing on a warm day.
-Plus, they're loaded with nutrients like fiber and vitamin C. Make the most of mangoes with this handy guide to cutting, ripening, and enjoying everything these tropical fruits have to offer.
+Plus, they're loaded with nutrients like fiber and vitamin C. Make the most of mangoes with this handy guide to cutting, ripening and enjoying everything these tropical fruits have to offer.

 Exclusively for Prime members in select ZIP codes.